cfusabiitytest/cf-example-golang-hello-world/README.md

 .
 Fork this repository to your own github account.
 .
 Log in to Codefresh using your github account.
 .
-Make sure to replace `codefreshdemo` with your own Github username.
+Make sure to replace `codefreshdemo` with your own Github username, both in `codefresh.yml` and in `docker-compose.yml`.
 .
 Click the `Add Service` button.
 .
 Select the forked repository.
 .
 Select the `I have a codefresh.yml file` option.